Chenyi0309/dsci310-group02-project/README.md

-# DSCI 310 Group02 Project: Uncovering the Drivers of Housing Prices in Beijing： The Influence of Location and Time
+# DSCI 310 Group02 Project: Uncovering the Drivers of Housing Prices in Beijing：The Influence of Location and Time

 **Authors**: Prabhjot Singh, Yunxuan Zhang, Chenyi Zhao, Yelia Ye